MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/pay-for-your-subscription.md

 If you didn't add the payment method used to pay for the subscription, you must replace the payment method with one you previously added, or with a new one.

-## Where do I send my EFT payment?
+## Where do I send my wire transfer payment?

 [Check your invoice](view-your-bill-or-invoice.md) for payment instructions for your country or region.
 If you're not sure how much you owe, you can check your bill and billing history online on the **Invoices** tab of the <a href="https://go.microsoft.com/fwlink/p/?linkid=2102895" target="_blank">Bills & payments</a> page.

 > [!NOTE]
 > If you must pay the membership fee for the Microsoft Partner Network (MPN) program (Action Pack subscription, Silver or Gold competencies), see [Pay competency fees](/partner-center/mpn-pay-fee-silver-gold-competency?tabs=workspaces-view) for information about how to make an MPN payment.

-## EFT payment processing time
+## Wire transfer payment processing time

-Payments made by EFT have processing times that vary, depending on the type of transfer:
+Payments made by wire transfer have processing times that vary, depending on the type of transfer:

 - ACH domestic transfers - Five business days.
 Two to three days to arrive, plus two days to post.
-- EFT (domestic) - Four business days.
+- Wire transfer (domestic) - Four business days.
 Two days to arrive, plus two days to post.
-- EFT (international) - Seven business days.
+- Wire transfer (international) - Seven business days.
 Five days to arrive, plus two days to post.

-If your account is approved for payment by EFT, the instructions for payment are on the invoice.
+If your account is approved for payment by wire transfer, the instructions for payment are on the invoice.

 ## Can I pay my invoice online?

 You can't pay your invoice online.
-You must remit payment via EFT.
+You must remit payment via wire transfer.

 ## Can I change from my current payment method to paying by invoice?